ExMember/exmember.github.io/_posts/2026-06-07-my-van-needs-a-permanent-bed.md

 of four
 different cushions.

-The seam between
+The seams between
 those cushions
 are directly down
 and across
 the middle
-of the bed
+of the bed.
-and can be
+They can be
 uncomfortable,
 especially if
 you turn